All Products

 Note

-The Linux 64-bit Arm Edition supports the g6r general-purpose and c6r compute-optimized instance families.
-For more information about instance families, see Arm-based enterprise-level computing instance families.
+The Linux 64-bit ARM Edition supports the g6r general-purpose and c6r compute-optimized instance families.
+For more information about instance types, see Enterprise-level Arm-based compute instance families.

-3. (Optional) You can filter and exclude files or directories that you do not want to migrate.
+3. (Optional) You can exclude specific files or directories from the migration.

 Important

-If you enable block replication for migration, you cannot exclude files or directories from migration.
+If you enable block replication, you cannot exclude files or directories.

-• (Recommended) Obtain an activation code: In the Import Instructions section of the SMC console, click Generate Activation Code and copy the activation code.
+• (Recommended) Obtain an activation code: In the Import instructions section in the SMC console, click Generate activation code and copy the activation code.

-• Obtain an AccessKey pair: An AccessKey pair for an Alibaba Cloud account consists of an AccessKey ID and an AccessKey secret.
-If you have not created an AccessKey pair, create one.
+• Obtain an AccessKey: An Alibaba Cloud AccessKey consists of an AccessKey ID and an AccessKey secret.
+If you do not have an AccessKey, create one first.
 For more information, see Create an AccessKey pair.

-5. In the SMC client folder, run the following commands to run the SMC client.
+5. In the SMC client folder, run the following commands to start the SMC client.

-This example uses the `go2aliyun_client2.6.5_linux_x86_64` directory.
-The directory name changes with the client version.
-Replace it with the name of the folder that you downloaded and decompressed.
+This example uses the go2aliyun_client2.6.5_linux_x86_64 directory.
+The directory name varies based on the client version.
+Make sure to replace it with the name of the folder that you decompressed.

 cd go2aliyun_client2.6.5_linux_x86_64